harmano/my-cookbook/README.md

 Add Recipe:
 * Go to “Add” page
 * Submit an empty form and verify that an error message about the required fields appears
-* Submit the a filled form
+* Submit the filled form
 * Redirects to “Home” page
 * Recipe Appears